parinfer/parinfer.js/lib/parinfer.js.md

 See [`truncateParenTrailBounds`] for the implementation.

-### Relaxing rules around the Cursor in Indent Mode
+### Relaxing rules around the Cursor in Paren Mode

 _TODO: show examples_